IntersysConsulting/scala-essentials-nanodegree/src/main/tut/docs/module9.md

 For more information on the rationale for the unlikely-sounding combination of keywords `sealed abstract case class` above, see [Case Classes w/ Smart Ctors] by Rob Norris.

-An alternative encoding using macros is explained in [Enforcing invariants in scala datatypes].
+An alternative encoding using macros is explained in [Enforcing invariants in Scala datatypes].
 We will stick to the simpler variant illustrated above with `Age`.

 [Case Classes w/ Smart Ctors]: https://gist.github.com/tpolecat/a5cb0dc9adeacc93f846835ed21c92d2
-[Enforcing invariants in scala datatypes]: https://www.cakesolutions.net/teamblogs/enforcing-invariants-in-scala-datatypes
+[Enforcing invariants in Scala datatypes]: https://www.cakesolutions.net/teamblogs/enforcing-invariants-in-scala-datatypes

 ### `NonEmptyList` data structure